 When you see the Luminex Assay 200 Runs grid, you know your script was successfully run while importing the test run.

 Delete the Imported Run Data

-Before continuing with the tutorial, you need to delete any runs you used to test your R configuration.
+Before continuing with the tutorial, you need to delete the run you used to test your R configuration.

 - Select Luminex Assay 200.

 - Click the top checkbox on the left of the list of runs.
-This selects all runs.
+This selects all rows.